South State Co. (NASDAQ:SSB) Stock Holdings Decreased by Zurcher Kantonalbank Zurich Cantonalbank

-Zurcher Kantonalbank Zurich Cantonalbank reduced its position in South State Co.
-(NASDAQ:SSB) by 6.4% during the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 7,056 shares of the bank’s stock after selling 482 shares during the period.
-Zurcher Kantonalbank Zurich Cantonalbank’s holdings in South State were worth $577,000 as of its most recent SEC filing.
+Zurcher Kantonalbank Zurich Cantonalbank reduced its stake in shares of South State Co.
+(NASDAQ:SSB) by 6.4% in the 2nd quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm owned 7,056 shares of the bank’s stock after selling 482 shares during the quarter.
+Zurcher Kantonalbank Zurich Cantonalbank’s holdings in South State were worth $577,000 as of its most recent filing with the SEC.

-Other institutional investors have also recently added to or reduced their stakes in the company.
-Wagner Wealth Management LLC purchased a new position in shares of South State in the first quarter worth approximately $29,000.
-Rockefeller Capital Management L.P. increased its position in shares of South State by 1,050.9% in the first quarter.
-Rockefeller Capital Management L.P. now owns 610 shares of the bank’s stock worth $47,000 after acquiring an additional 557 shares in the last quarter.
-Lumature Wealth Partners LLC purchased a new position in shares of South State in the first quarter worth approximately $58,000.
-Godsey & Gibb Associates acquired a new stake in shares of South State during the first quarter worth approximately $86,000.
-Finally, First Horizon Advisors Inc. boosted its holdings in shares of South State by 38.9% during the first quarter.
-First Horizon Advisors Inc. now owns 1,279 shares of the bank’s stock worth $100,000 after purchasing an additional 358 shares during the period.
-71.02% of the stock is currently owned by institutional investors and hedge funds.
+Several other hedge funds also recently bought and sold shares of the stock.
+Cambridge Investment Research Advisors Inc. boosted its holdings in shares of South State by 0.7% during the first quarter.
+Cambridge Investment Research Advisors Inc. now owns 32,318 shares of the bank’s stock worth $2,537,000 after purchasing an additional 212 shares during the period.
+The PNC Financial Services Group Inc. lifted its stake in South State by 2.2% in the first quarter.
+The PNC Financial Services Group Inc. now owns 10,691 shares of the bank’s stock valued at $839,000 after acquiring an additional 229 shares during the last quarter.
+Captrust Financial Advisors lifted its stake in South State by 2.3% in the first quarter.
+Captrust Financial Advisors now owns 10,483 shares of the bank’s stock valued at $823,000 after acquiring an additional 237 shares during the last quarter.
+DAVENPORT & Co LLC lifted its stake in South State by 4.0% in the second quarter.
+DAVENPORT & Co LLC now owns 7,118 shares of the bank’s stock valued at $582,000 after acquiring an additional 276 shares during the last quarter.
+Finally, Oppenheimer Asset Management Inc. lifted its stake in South State by 2.2% in the first quarter.
+Oppenheimer Asset Management Inc. now owns 14,316 shares of the bank’s stock valued at $1,124,000 after acquiring an additional 309 shares during the last quarter.
+Institutional investors and hedge funds own 71.02% of the company’s stock.

+The business also recently announced a quarterly dividend, which was paid on Thursday, August 19th.
+Investors of record on Thursday, August 12th were given a dividend of $0.49 per share.
+The ex-dividend date of this dividend was Wednesday, August 11th.
+This represents a $1.96 dividend on an annualized basis and a yield of 2.78%.
+This is a positive change from South State’s previous quarterly dividend of $0.47.
+South State’s payout ratio is 38.28%.

+A number of analysts have issued reports on the stock.
+Stephens cut shares of South State from an “overweight” rating to an “equal weight” rating and reduced their target price for the company from $91.00 to $67.00 in a research note on Monday, August 16th.
+Truist reduced their price objective on shares of South State from $100.00 to $90.00 and set a “buy” rating for the company in a research note on Tuesday, July 27th.
+Truist Securities restated a “buy” rating and issued a $71.22 price objective on shares of South State in a research note on Tuesday, July 27th.
+Finally, Zacks Investment Research upgraded shares of South State from a “hold” rating to a “buy” rating and set a $80.00 price objective for the company in a research note on Wednesday, July 28th.
+Four analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+South State currently has a consensus rating of “Hold” and a consensus target price of $76.04.

-In related news, CEO John C. Corbett bought 1,500 shares of the company’s stock in a transaction that occurred on Monday, July 26th.
-The shares were acquired at an average price of $70.00 per share, with a total value of $105,000.00.
-Following the completion of the transaction, the chief executive officer now owns 40,098 shares of the company’s stock, valued at approximately $2,806,860.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CFO William E. V. Matthews bought 1,000 shares of the company’s stock in a transaction that occurred on Monday, July 26th.
-The shares were bought at an average cost of $71.00 per share, for a total transaction of $71,000.00.
-Following the transaction, the chief financial officer now directly owns 19,923 shares of the company’s stock, valued at approximately $1,414,533.
+In other news, CFO William E. V. Matthews bought 1,000 shares of the stock in a transaction dated Monday, July 26th.
+The shares were acquired at an average price of $71.00 per share, with a total value of $71,000.00.
+Following the acquisition, the chief financial officer now owns 19,923 shares in the company, valued at $1,414,533.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, CEO John C. Corbett purchased 1,500 shares of South State stock in a transaction that occurred on Monday, July 26th.
+The shares were bought at an average price of $70.00 per share, for a total transaction of $105,000.00.
+Following the transaction, the chief executive officer now owns 40,098 shares in the company, valued at $2,806,860.
 The disclosure for this purchase can be found here.
-1.79% of the stock is currently owned by insiders.
+Insiders own 1.79% of the company’s stock.

-South State (NASDAQ:SSB) last issued its quarterly earnings data on Thursday, July 22nd.
-The bank reported $1.87 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.61 by $0.26.
-South State had a net margin of 28.20% and a return on equity of 10.78%.
-During the same period in the previous year, the business earned $0.89 earnings per share.
-On average, analysts expect that South State Co. will post 6.89 EPS for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, August 19th.
-Stockholders of record on Thursday, August 12th were paid a $0.49 dividend.
-This represents a $1.96 dividend on an annualized basis and a dividend yield of 2.78%.
-This is a boost from South State’s previous quarterly dividend of $0.47.
-The ex-dividend date of this dividend was Wednesday, August 11th.
-South State’s payout ratio is presently 38.28%.

 South State Company Profile